 Dashi Ingredients

-To make this traditional awase dashi (合わせだし) recipe, you will need three ingredients:
+To make this traditional awase dashi (ๅˆใ‚ใ›ใ ใ—) recipe you will need two Japanese ingredients and some water.

 Where to Buy the Ingredients

-Most Asian grocery stores will most likely be selling kelp, bonito flakes, or baby sardines.
+Most Asian grocery stores will most likely be selling kelp and bonito flakes.
 If not, a Korean or Japanese supermarket will definitely have those items for sale.
-Or you can also find them on Amazon here:
+Or you can also buy them online at online retailers like Amazon.

 4. Turn off the heat and allow the mixture to steep for about 15 minutes.
 This step is very important in order to let the flavor and umami really develop.